Location: Island of Moskenesøya on the Lofoten archipelago (over 100 km above the Arctic Circle).

 Things to Do in Reine

+If you had one hike to do on the Lofoten Islands, Reinebringen would be an excellent choice.
 This steep scramble leads to one the biggest viewpoints on all the Islands: an epic panorama of Reinefjorden and the Lofoten Wall.
-The trail can be found just past the tunnel west of town.
+The trail can be found west of town just past the tunnel.
+Reinebringen is only about 450 meters high but the hike is steep and slippery.
+Make sure to leave plenty of time to enjoy the views at the top.

-Take the 15-minute Fjordkyss morning ferry from Reine to the hamlet of Kjerkfjorden.
+Two stunning beaches like across the Reinefjorden, and both require taking the morning ferry from Reine followed by a hike.
+To access Horseid Beach, take the 15-minute Fjordkyss morning ferry from Reine to the hamlet of Kjerkfjorden.
 Upon disembarking, turn right from the pier and follow the signs to the trail.
 Horseid Beach, a magnificent patch of white sand surrounded by towering granite, is approximately two hours walking each way.
+To reach Bunes Beach, take the same morning ferry from Reine to the village of Vindstad.
+Follow the path northwest along the fjord, over the ridge, and down to the beach.
+The path is relatively easy and good for families.
+Make sure to be back at dock on time for the return ferry home.

 Reine is one of the premier kayaking destinations on the Lofoten Islands.
 For calmer conditions, try the interior waters of the Reinefjorden—the views are superb.
-Experienced kayakers looking for a full day on the water should consider the adventurous paddle from Reine to Å. Contact Reine Adventure for more information.
+Experienced kayakers looking for a full day on the water should consider the adventurous paddle from Reine to Å. A convenient kayak guiding or renting option is Reine Adventure, which is located in town near the Reine Rorbuer.